-- (i) contracts entered into in the ordinary course of business; and - (ii) On April 20, 2012, the Company entered into a US\$25million revolving term credit facility with the Bank of Nova Scotia which was amended on August 20, 2012 and on March 13, 2013.
-The facility has a maturity date of March 26, 2014 with no scheduled repayments required before maturity.
-The facility is available to Lucara for financing of its Karowe Mine and for general corporate purposes.
-The Company may obtain credit from the facility by way of Base Rate Loans, LIBOR loans and Letters.
-The facility bears an interest rate margin, based upon the Company's leverage ratio above the Alternative Base Rate Canada or LIBOR, depending upon the type of loan it obtains.
+- (i) contracts entered into in the ordinary course of business; and - (ii) On May 5, 2014, the Company entered into an agreement with the Bank of Nova Scotia to renew its revolving term credit facility for an increased limit of US\$50 million.
+The facility has a maturity date of May 5, 2017 with no scheduled repayments required before maturity.
+The facility is available to Lucara for general corporate purposes.
+Lucara may obtain credit from the facility by way of Base Rate Loans, LIBOR loans and letters of credit.
+The facility bears an interest rate margin, based upon the Company's leverage ratio above the Alternate Base Rate Canada or LIBOR, depending upon the type of loan it obtains.
 Lucara is required to comply with financial covenants, which are customary for a financing of this nature.
-At December 31, 2013 the facility was undrawn.
+At December 31, 2014 the facility was undrawn.